KatherLab/SWARM/README.md

         * the target name that your model will train on(e.g. 'isMSIH')
     5. repeat steps i-iv on the remaining systems for the respective folders B and C

-* On every System, create a docker image with the name ‘pyt-cv2’ using the Dockerfile:
+* On each system, create a docker image with the name ‘pyt-cv2’ using the Dockerfile:

-    *. open terminal in docker folder
+    * open terminal in docker folder
-    *. `docker build -t pyt-cv2 .`
+    * `docker build -t pyt-cv2 .`

 ## Run Experiment